 Support for Students

 kiwanja.net has a long and proud history of student support and mentoring going back well over a decade to the early days of ICT4D and mobiles-for-development.
-Student support was offered right up until our closure in April 2018.
+Student support was available right up until our initial closure in April 2018, but is now offered full-time as part of our May 2024 reboot and refocus on coaching and mentoring.
+You can read more about this here.

-Much has changed since those very early days.
+Much has changed since the very early days of ICT4D.
 For a start, we now know that owners of the problems – and those living closest to the problems – are often the ones best placed to find the most meaningful solutions.
 The days of people from afar developing solutions to ‘the problems of others’ are ending, and the support that we provide students is changing to reflect that.

 macaskill-quote